Resurrection of Jesus: Foundation of Christian faith

 In secular and liberal Christian scholarship, the post-resurrection appearances are often interpreted as being subjective visionary experiences in which Jesus's presence was felt, as articulated in the vision theory of Jesus's appearances.
 (Note: According to Habermas, a Christian apologist, both internal states of mind, such as hallucinations, conversion disorder, and bereavement-related visions, as well as objective phenomena such as illusions have been proposed as possible natural explanations for what the disciples believed they saw.)
-In the 21st century, modern scholars such as Gerd Lüdemann have proposed that Peter had a vision of Jesus, due to severe grief and mourning.
+In the 21st century, modern scholars such as Gerd Lüdemann and Bart D. Ehrman have proposed that Peter had a vision of Jesus due to severe grief and mourning.
 (Note: "Gerd Lüdemann 2012: 552 (cf. 550–557); 2004: 159 (cf. 163–166); 1994: 174 (cf. 173–179).
 See also Bart Ehrman 2014: 183–206, although Ehrman never describes the vision he proposes.
 Other proponents of some form of vision hypothesis include Michael Goulder (1996, 2000, 2005) and James Crossley (2005), although Goulder proposes only a spiritual resurrection belief emerged initially, and Crossley considers Jesus' predictions of his own death historical and a contributing factor to the resurrection belief.")
+Ehrman's "tentative suggestion" is that only a few followers had visions before convincing most, but not all of their associates, that Jesus was raised from the dead.
+Eventually, these stories were retold and embellished, leading to the story that all disciples had seen the risen Jesus.
+The belief in Jesus's resurrection radically changed their perceptions, concluding from his absence that he must have been exalted to heaven, by God himself, exalting him to an unprecedented status and authority.
 Ehrman notes that "Christian apologists sometimes claim that the most sensible historical explanation for these visions is that Jesus [physically] appeared to the disciples".